apache/helix/src/site/markdown/Architecture.md

 A node process can be one of the following:

-* PARTICIPANT: The process registers itself in the cluster and acts on the messages received in its queue and updates the current state.
-Example: Storage Node
+* Participant: The process registers itself in the cluster and acts on the messages received in its queue and updates the current state.
+Example: a storage node in a distributed database
-* SPECTATOR: The process is simply interested in the changes in the Externalview.
-The Router is a spectator of the Storage cluster.
+* Spectator: The process is simply interested in the changes in the Externalview.
-* CONTROLLER: This process actively controls the cluster by reacting to changes in Cluster State and sending messages to PARTICIPANTS.
+* Controller: This process actively controls the cluster by reacting to changes in cluster state and sending messages to Participants.

 ### Participant Node Process

-* When Node starts up, it registers itself under LIVEINSTANCES
+* When Node starts up, it registers itself under _LiveInstances_
-* After registering, it waits for new Messages in the message queue
+* After registering, it waits for new _Messages_ in the message queue
 * When it receives a message, it will perform the required task as indicated in the message
-* After the task is completed, depending on the task outcome it updates the CURRENTSTATE
+* After the task is completed, depending on the task outcome it updates the CurrentState

 ### Controller Process

-* Watches IDEALSTATE
+* Watches IdealState
-* Node goes down/comes up or Node is added/removed.
-Watches LIVEINSTANCES and CURRENTSTATE of each Node in the cluster
+* Notified when a node goes down/comes up or node is added/removed.
+Watches LiveInstances and CurrentState of each node in the cluster
-* Triggers appropriate state transition by sending message to PARTICIPANT
+* Triggers appropriate state transitions by sending message to Participants

 ### Spectator Process

-* When the process starts, it asks cluster manager agent to be notified of changes in ExternalView
+* When the process starts, it asks the Helix agent to be notified of changes in ExternalView
 * Whenever it receives a notification, it reads the Externalview and performs required duties.
-For the Router, it updates its routing table.

 #### Interaction between controller, participant and spectator